1) Small plates

 Taste it: Germany

 If Spargelfest isn’t piquing your appetite, stop off in Munich to get your fill of sausages, pretzels, sauerkraut and other hearty delicacies between swigs of beer.
+While you can get good brews year-round, the famed Oktoberfest has spurred other annual beer festivals around the world.

 4) Local cuisine